Charlotte Maxeke: Political activism and later life

-She addressed an organisation for the voting rights of women called Women's Reform Club in Pretoria and further joined the council of Europeans and Bantu's.
-Maxeke was elected as the president of the Women's missionary society.
+Maxeke addressed an organisation for the voting rights of women — the Women's Reform Club in Pretoria, and also joined the Council of Europeans and Bantus[clarify].
+She was elected as the president of the Women's missionary society.
 Maxeke participated with protests related to low wages at Witwatersrand and eventually joined the Industrial and Commercial Workers Union in 1920.
-Maxeke’s leadership skills led her to be call by the South African Ministry of Education to testify before several government commissions in Johannesburg on matters concerning African education— a first for any African of any gender.
-She continued to be involved in many multiracial groups fighting against the Apartheid System and for women's rights.
+Her leadership skills prompted the South African Ministry of Education to call her to call her to testify before several government commissions in Johannesburg on matters concerning African education.
+This was a first for any African of any gender.
+Maxeke continued to be involved in many multiracial groups fighting against the Apartheid system and for women's rights.

-Maxeke's husband, Marshall Maxeke, passed away in 1928.
-The same year Maxeke set up an employment agency for Africans in Johannesburg and also would begin service as a juvenile parole officer.
+Her husband, Marshall Maxeke, died in 1928.
+The same year Charlotte Maxeke set up an employment agency for Africans in Johannesburg and also began service as a juvenile parole officer.
 Maxeke remained somewhat active in South African politics until her death, serving as a leader of the ANC in the 1930s.
-Maxeke was also instrumental in the foundation of the National Council of African Women, which served as a way of protecting the welfare of Africans within South Africa.
-Maxeke died in 1939 in Johannesburg at the age of 68.
+She was also instrumental in the foundation of the National Council of African Women, which served as a way of protecting the welfare of Africans inside South Africa.

+Maxeke died on 16 October 1939 in Johannesburg, at the age of 68.

 Legacy

-Maxeke's name has been given to the former "Johannesburg General Hospital" which is now known as the "Charlotte Maxeke Johannesburg Academic Hospital".
-The South African Navy submarine SAS Charlotte Maxeke is named after her.
 Maxeke is often honoured as the "Mother of Black Freedom in South Africa".
+A statue of her stands in Pretoria's Garden of Remembrance.